.png)

 Must-Have Native iOS Features Every App Should Ship in 2026

-The platform changes that reshaped the stack decision.
+The platform shifts that reshape the stack decision.

 The native-vs-cross-platform argument stopped being universal years ago.
-In 2026 the question is which of four concrete paths — native, React Native, Flutter, KMP — fits this product, this team and this roadmap.
+In 2026 the real question is which of four concrete paths — native, React Native, Flutter, or KMP — fits this product, this team and this roadmap.
 Native still wins for system-feature-heavy flagships and long-lived products.
 Cross-platform still wins for MVPs, content apps and web-first teams.
-Hybrid stacks are becoming the default answer for serious products that sit between the two.
+Hybrid is becoming the default for serious products that sit between the two.

 When you’re ready to scope a build, pick a stack, or audit an existing one, we’re one call away.